 pressure is real, when it comes to making decisions, as you want to ensure that

 being served as well as the organization/community.
-A discerning leader in

 The discerning heart seeks knowledge, but the mouth of a